LoopKit/loopdocs/docs/loop-3/onboarding.md

 * Add a [CGM](add-cgm.md)
 * Add a [Pump](add-pump.md)

-!!! info "Medtronic CGM"

-    If you plan to use a Medtronic Enlite sensor for your CGM, you must first add that pump to Loop before the sensor will be shown as an option.

-If you built Loop 3 over an existing app, your CGM and pump selections should have carried over.
+If you built a new version of Loop over an existing app, your CGM and pump selections should have carried over, so long as the app was built with the same *Apple* developer ID.

 ## Experienced Loopers